YAWEIISME/yawei-R-Assignment/README.md

 #SNPs per chromosome

-Plot the total number of SNPs in our dataset on each chromosome.
-Also plot the distribution of SNPs on chromosomes.
+#Plot the total number of SNPs in our dataset on each chromosome.
+#Also plot the distribution of SNPs on chromosomes.
+#pp is a place holder,after using it , we need to remove it.
 ```{r}
 for(i in 1:2){
   if(i==1){